JackWarshaw/Jacks-Personal-Work/index.md

 <img src="./docs/assets/images/Hey_Aida_Presentation_Slide.png">

 <h3> Description : </h3> Created during my time with The Gotham Film and Media Institue, "Hey Aida!" is an animated series about a dysfunctional virtual assistant.
-Currently there is a full length presentation and pitch deck for the series, and the pilot is in development.
+Currently there is a full length presentation and pitch deck for the series, and the pilot is in development. <br>

-<h3> My Role : </h3> Writer, Creator
+<h3> My Role : </h3> Writer, Creator <br>

-<h3> Status : </h3> In Development
+<h3> Status : </h3> In Development <br>

 <h3> Find More : </h3>